DaanVanVugt/cv/index.md

 :   **PIRAAT**
     *Point-of-Sale system for study association bar*

-    - Central application server (python) and database with paper trail
+    - Central application server (Python) and database with paper trail
     - Multiple clients (C++, Qt on Windows Embedded CE or Android)
     - User-interface optimized for efficiency even with large menus
     - Resilient to network failure